semanticmx/html5-coding-standards/README.md

     <li><a href="#" id="links">home</a></li>

-### Correct Use of Identation
+### Correct Use of Indentation
-For get a better code creation ,all features/attributes will have their own line
+To improve code readability, all elements and attributes should be placed on separate lines.

 **Correct use**